-BETH MOORE is a best-selling book and Bible study author and a dynamic teacher whose conferences take her across the globe.
-Beth lives in Houston, Texas, where she leads Living Proof Ministries with the purpose of encouraging and teaching women to know and love Jesus through the study of Scripture.
+BETH MOORE is a best-selling book and Bible study author and a dynamic teacher whose conferences take. her across the globe.
+Beth lives in Houston, Texas, where she leads Living Proof Ministries with the purpose of encouraging and teaching women of all ages to know and love Jesus through the study of Scripture.